bcc-code/developer.bcc.no/docs/guides/tips.md

 This is a collection of tips that may be useful for developers.

-## Group and Service Account IAM authentication to Cloud SQL from Cloud Run
+## Group IAM authentication to Cloud SQL from Cloud Run

 1. Use the Cloud SQL integration from Cloud Run to get a secure connection to Cloud SQL through an Unix socket: